Communication Issues and Solutions

 Causes of communication issues in a relationship

-Often times couples don’t know how to communicate because they never lived in an environment where there was effective communication style.
+Often times couples don’t know how to communicate because they never lived in an environment where there was an effective communication style.
 People come from different backgrounds, different cultures, different families.
 Your parents (and grandparents) may not have learned themselves how to communicate with their spouses, and perhaps never taught you how to communicate with others.

 Sometimes partners don’t know how to identify times that are conducive to discussing issues or get help solving problems.
 For example, the partner who blurs out all little things that went wrong with the children right after the other partner step in the house.